-Harrison Ford apparently has kept himself in such good shape over the years that his costuming measurements for this film had not changed from those in Indiana Jones and the Last Crusade (1989), nearly 20 years earlier.
-He performed many of his own stunts, because stunt technology had become safer since 1989; he also felt it improved his performance.
+Harrison Ford has kept himself in such good shape over the years that his costume measurements for this film had not changed from those in Indiana Jones and the Last Crusade (1989).
+He performed many of his own stunts, because stunt technology had become safer since 1989.
+He also felt it improved his performance.

 Karen Allen was not aware her character was in the script until Spielberg called her in January 2007, saying, "It's been announced!
 We're gonna make Indiana Jones 4!
 And guess what?
 You're in it again!"

-When asked if Harrison Ford was too old to return as Indy, producer Frank Marshall quoted Raiders of the Lost Ark (1981): "It's not the years, it's the mileage."
-He explained that it would be interesting to see Indy in a different decade, and deal with all kinds of new and interesting things.
-The age also adds to Indy as a fallible and therefore believable character.
-Ford spent three hours a day at the gym, and subsisted on a high-protein diet of fish and vegetables, thus building his body into a condition where he could perform his own stunts (he always kept himself fit anyway, as he hoped to complete all the five Indiana Jones films that were originally planned in the 1980s).
+When asked if Harrison Ford was too old to return as Indiana, Producer Frank Marshall quoted Raiders of the Lost Ark (1981): "It's not the years, it's the mileage."
+He explained that it would be interesting to see Indy in a different decade.
+The age also adds to Jones as a fallible and therefore believable character.
+Ford spent three hours a day at the gym and subsisted on a high-protein diet of fish and vegetables to build his body into a condition where he could perform his own stunts (he always kept himself fit anyway, as he hoped to complete all five Indiana Jones films that were originally planned in the 1980s).
 Steven Spielberg later stated he was so impressed with Ford's form that he could not tell the difference between the shoots for the third and fourth films.